 Illinois, Ohio, Michigan & Minnesota

-Cincinnati Children’s Hospital Medical Center – Cincinnati Children’s is a recognized Angioma Alliance Clinical Center of Excellence under the direction of Dr. Sudhakar Vadivelu, and is a site for the Brain Vascular Malformations Research Consortium.
+Cincinnati Children’s Hospital Medical Center – Cincinnati Children’s is a recognized Alliance to Cure Cavernous Malformation Clinical Center of Excellence under the direction of Dr. Sudhakar Vadivelu, and is a site for the Brain Vascular Malformations Research Consortium.

 Mayo Clinic – Under the direction of Dr. Kelly Flemming, the Mayo Clinic in Rochester, MN earned designation as a Clinical Center of Excellence in 2017.
 Dr. Flemming’s research team at the Mayo Clinic is interested in understanding better the natural course of CCM disease and how lesion behavior affects patients with this illness.
 This group is currently studying risks associated with bleeding, seizure, and pregnancy in individuals with CCM.
 The Mayo Clinic is also a study site for the CASH Trial readiness and multicenter Biomarker studies.

 University of Chicago – Our first recognized Clinical Center of Excellence was designated at the University of Chicago under the direction of Dr. Issam Awad.
 Dr. Awad’s team is interested in understanding the role of the immune response and inflammation as they relate to CCM lesion development and progression.
 His group has developed advanced magnetic resonance imaging (MRI) techniques to examine the effects of drug treatment on mice with CCM and to measure leakage (permeability) and iron deposits (a measure of blood leak or hemorrhage) in human patients.
-In the fall of 2018, Dr. Awad began enrolling participants in the first-ever clinical treatment trial for cavernous angioma hemorrhage.
-In the lab, Dr. Awad’s team participates in mouse treatment studies and is developing biomarkers to predict the future and measure past disease course.
+In the fall of 2018, Dr. Awad began enrolling participants in the first-ever clinical treatment trial for cavernous malformation hemorrhage.
+In the lab, Dr. Awad’s team participates in mouse treatment studies and is developing biomarkers to predict the future and measure the past course of the disease.

 University of Michigan – The blood vessels of the brain are unique because they form especially tight junctions between neighboring cells to ensure that the blood they carry does not leak into the brain.
 This unique junction is termed the blood-brain barrier.
 The Andjelkovic-Zochowska lab at the University of Michigan studies how CCM3 works to maintain the blood-brain barrier.